 Fuck you Geoffrey.

-By ponymalta on Interview with Dr. Susan Robinson, One of the Last Four Doctors in America to Openly Provide Third-Trimester Abortions
+By EM87 on Interview with Dr. Susan Robinson, One of the Last Four Doctors in America to Openly Provide Third-Trimester Abortions

 Susan Robinson, you are wonderful.